Moto E4 Plus vs Nokia 3 vs Redmi 4 vs Lenovo K6 Power

 The highlight of Moto E4 Plus is its 5000mAh battery with fast-charging support, along with the water-repellent coating to protect it from splashes.
 It is also the only one in this list to run Android 7.1.1 Nougat operating system.
-As for the remaining Moto E4 Plus specifications, you will get a 5.5-inch HD screen, 1.3GHz quad-core MediaTek MT6737M chipset, up to 128GB microSD card support, 13-megapixel rear camera with LED flash, 5-megapixel front camera with LED flash, fingerprint sensor, and two RAM/ storage options: 2GB RAM/ 16GB storage, and 3GB RAM/ 32GB storage.
+As for the remaining Moto E4 Plus specifications, you will get a 5.5-inch HD screen, 1.3GHz quad-core MediaTek MT6737M chipset, up to 128GB microSD card support, 13-megapixel rear camera with LED flash, 5-megapixel front camera with LED flash, fingerprint sensor, 3GB RAM, and 32GB internal storage.

 Nokia 3, the only Nokia Android phone available in the market right now, is aimed at buyers looking for a premium-looking smartphone with a budget price tag.
 It has a smaller 5-inch HD display, Android 7.0 Nougat software, the same quad-core MediaTek MT6737M chip with top clock speed of 1.4GHz, 2GB RAM, 16GB internal storage, microSD card support (up to 256GB), 8-megapixel rear and front cameras, and a 2630mAh battery.
 Among the handsets discussed here, it is the only one without a fingerprint sensor.